Game Preview: Cougars vs. Rockets

 Prince George Cougars News Release

-PRINCE GEORGE, BC - The Prince George Cougars will look to get back into the win column as they play host to the Kelowna Rockets to kick off a weekend double-header.
-This weekend marks one of the most highly anticipated of the season, as it is Indigenous Weekend.
+PRINCE GEORGE, BC - The Prince George Cougars will look to get back into the win column as they play host to the Kelowna Rockets to conclude a weekend double-header.
+This weekend marks one of the most highly anticipated of the season, as it is Night two of Indigenous Weekend.

-Cougars Last Game: A 3-2 loss to the Red Deer Rebels on Tuesday, Feb.
-3
+Cougars Last Game: A 3-2 loss to the Kelowna Rockets on Friday, Feb.
+6

 Western Conference: 3rd